Nimdy/Dedicated_Valheim_Server_Script/README.md

 If you use my referral link, you will get 100USD credit for 60 days. (good way to test your dedicated server) I pay 40 bucks a month for my server.

+menu_beta_test.sh is under testing and is still missing a lot of functions for execution.
+Use at own RISK.

 Never run any script on a production server, unless you know what you are doing.

 ```